 For video and voice tests, RTP and RTCP automatically select ports between 45056-49151.

+Experience monitoring is a fundamental feature of the AppNeta solution so ports related to Experience monitoring should be opened.
 Outbound TCP connections on port 80 are essential to Experience monitoring.
 Allow outbound connections on port 443 if a workflow includes logging in to the target site.